 Discover Switzerland and its neighbours

 Swiss children today spend much less time outdoors than in previous generations.
-The best summer camp in Switzerland will reconnect them with nature in a magnificent setting: “We are blessed indeed, each and every one of us, to live in one of the most beautiful places in the world,” says M. Crist Fleming, who founded TASIS in 1956.
+The best summer camps in Switzerland will reconnect them with nature in a magnificent setting.

 A Swiss summer camp is the adventurous discovery of an entire wild world, experienced from the comfort and safety of a supervised group setting.
 They’ll roam the Alps, trek through forests and swim in enchanting lakes and ponds, admiring snow-capped mountains and discovering the local flora and fauna.
 They’ll meet frogs, squirrels and hares, but they’ll also encounter foxes, chamois, marmots and red deer along the way.
 With a little luck, they may spot brown bears, lynxes and wolves in the distance.
 And if they look up, they’ll admire Swiss golden eagles and bearded vultures (and at night, around the campfire, an unmarred starry sky like they’ve never experienced).

-Some summer programmes can include travelling, with visits to the region’s villages or even some of Europe’s most eminent cities.
-TASIS summer camps, for example, takes children all the way to the Mediterranean coast, with chances to explore Basel, Zurich, Florence, Milan, Rome, Siena and even Venice.
+Some summer programs can include travelling, with visits to the region’s villages or even some of Europe’s most eminent cities.
+Some summer camps, for example, take children all the way to the Mediterranean coast, with chances to explore Basel, Zurich, Florence, Milan, Rome, Siena and even Venice.
 In a few short weeks, your children will become seasoned world-travellers.